 Sweet Potato Chips are a crunchy, healthy snack that you can make at home.
 No deep fryer required!
 You can make them at home in just a little over 30 minutes.

-How to Slice Sweet Potatoes for Chips
+How to Cut the Potatoes

 The easiest way to prepare sweet potato chips is by using a mandoline slicer.
 This handy kitchen tool will help you create paper-thin slices, which are best for getting crispy chips.